 Jill Williams

 Jill is a Licensed Professional Clinical Counselor.
 She earned her Master of Science from St. Cloud State University in 2007.
-Her advanced training include TF-CBT, EMDR, Brainspotting, and Grief Counseling.
-Jill provides therapeutic services to adults ages 18 and older.
-Her areas of specialty include trauma, grief and loss, and anxiety.
-She grounds her therapeutic approach in psychodynamic therapy, somatic psychotherapy, Cognitive Behavioral Therapy and Trauma-Informed Therapy such as TF-CBT, EMDR, Polyvagal Therapy and Brainspotting.
+She has experience working in psychiatric hospitalization, residential programming and outpatient settings.
+Her advanced training includes: TF-CBT, EMDR, Brainspotting, and Grief Counseling.
+Jill dedicates her practice to working with adult women from all backgrounds and life experiences.
+Her areas of specialty includes: Women's mental health, anxiety, trauma, grief and loss and life stressors.
+She grounds her therapeutic approach within trauma-informed care, often utilizing therapeutic modalities such as EMDR, Brainspotting, Polyvagal Therapy and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
+She also utilizes Cognitive Behavioral Therapy (CBT) and aspects of Internal Family Systems (IFS) and Narrative therapy.

 What do you like to do when you're not a therapist?